Animadversio/Animadversio.github.io/_academic_notes/Note-on-Variational-Inference.md

 # Philosophy

-Solving Bayesian inference problem with optimization.
+The spirit of Variational Inference is to solve Bayesian inference problem with optimization.

+In the scenario of latent factor

 It's not trying to use Bayes rule directly, but to fit this distribution within a class of distributions $q(z;\nu)$, by minimizing the KL-divergence between the 2 models.
 $$
 p(z\mid x)=\frac{p(z,x)}{\sum_z p(z,x)}\\
 \nu^*=\arg\min_\nu KL(q(z;\nu)\|p(z\mid x))\\